Now accepting story submissions for our 2019/20 season

 The story’s title

 The form also includes a place to attach a resume.
-Please include any performance/writing experience you have (performance and writing experience is not required to work with 2nd Story, but we’d like to know about it if you have any).
+Please include any performance/writing experience you have.
+Performance and writing experience is not required to work with 2nd Story, but we’d like to know about it if you have any!

 Be patient.
 Our turnaround time depends on the number of submissions we receive, and we take great care to make sure that each one gets our full attention.
 We send a top-notch letter to every person who submits that includes our thoughts and questions, whether or not we ask you for an audition.
 Believe it or not, we frequently get thank you notes in response to our rejection letters.
 This amount of care take a tremendous amount of time, so please be patient.